acm-cui/website-cui2021/programme/keynote.md

 ---
 label: Conference keynote
 description: The keynote speaker at !!conference.short_name!! !!conference.year!!.

+cta:
+  text: View in programme
+  title: Locate the keynote in the conference programme
+  link: /2021/programme/#session-keynote
 ---

 # Keynote speaker

 We are delighted to announce that Prof. Dr. Elisabeth André from Augsburg University will be the keynote speaker for {{ site.conference.short_name }} {{ site.conference.year }}.

 ## About Elisabeth